lmammino/loige.co/source/_posts/simple-echo-server-written-in-go-dockerized.md

 meta_title:       'Simple server app written in Go lang and docker'
 meta_description: 'How to write a very simple server app written in Go language and use a docker container to launch it '
 tags:
-  - Server
+  - server
-  - GoLang
+  - go
-  - Docker
+  - docker

 ---